braze-inc/braze-docs/_docs/_hidden/other/email_private_relay_apple.md

 Braze customers who use Sendgrid as an email provider can now, essentially, "whitelist" with Apple without having to make DNS changes.

-Go to your Apple Certificate page and whitelist an individual email address.
+Go to your [Apple Certificate](https://help.apple.com/developer-account/?lang=en#/devf822fb8fc) page and whitelist an individual email address.
 It should be formatted as:

 `bounces+<YOUR_UID>@<YOUR_WHITELABEL_SUBDOMAIN_AND_DOMAIN>`

-And could look like:
+For example:

 `bounces+1234567@braze.online.docs.com`